ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/client-api/operations/what-are-operations.js.markdown

 {PANEL: How operations work}

 * __Sending the request__:
-  Each Operation is an encapsulation of a `RavenCommand`.
-  The RavenCommand creates the HTTP request message to be sent to the relevant server endpoint.
+  Each Operation creates an HTTP request message to be sent to the relevant server endpoint.
   The DocumentStore `OperationExecutor` sends the request and processes the results.
 * __Target node__:
   By default, the operation will be executed on the server node that is defined by the [client configuration](../../client-api/configuration/load-balance/overview#client-logic-for-choosing-a-node).
-  However, server-maintenance operations can be executed on a specific node by using the [ForNode](../../client-api/operations/how-to/switch-operations-to-a-different-node) method.
+  However, server-maintenance operations can be executed on a specific node by using the [forNode](../../client-api/operations/how-to/switch-operations-to-a-different-node) method.
 * __Target database__:
   By default, operations work on the default database defined in the DocumentStore.
-  However, common operations & maintenance operations can operate on a different database by using the [ForDatabase](../../client-api/operations/how-to/switch-operations-to-a-different-database) method.
+  However, common operations & maintenance operations can operate on a different database by using the [forDatabase](../../client-api/operations/how-to/switch-operations-to-a-different-database) method.
 * __Transaction scope__:
   Operations execute as a single-node transaction.
   If needed, data will then replicate to the other nodes in the database-group.
 * __Background operations__:
   Some operations may take a long time to complete and can be awaited for completion.
   Learn more [below](../../client-api/operations/what-are-operations#wait-for-completion).